 Test 4.2 Shifting quantization center (JVET-AI0162)

-In ECM, quantization center is shifter for DQ and the shifting amount is inversely proportional to the quantization indices.
+In ECM, quantization center is shifted for DQ and the shifting amount is inversely proportional to the quantization indices.

 In the test, a quantization center shift is introduced for the transform skip mode and additionally the quantization level from Q0 and Q1 instead of the quantization indices of DQ is used to derive the shifting amount.
 Those two aspects are tested separately and in a combination.